liamkesatoran/liamkesatoran.github.io/projects/project-1.md

   - Python
   - Supervised Learning
   - Regression
-  - Sklearn
+  - sklearn
   - Keras
   - XGBoost
-summary: Kaggle kernel showcasing different ways to do regression on a NASA dataset about asteroids.
+summary: Kaggle kernel showcasing different ways to do regression on a JPL dataset about asteroids.
 ---